arcturo/library/coffeescript/chapters/03_classes.md

 ##Mixins

-[Mixins](http://en.wikipedia.org/wiki/Mixin) are not something supported natively by CoffeeScript, for the good reason that they can be trivially implemented.
+[Mixins](http://en.wikipedia.org/wiki/Mixin) are not something supported natively by CoffeeScript, for the good reason that they can be trivially implemented yourself.
 For example, here's two functions, `extend()` and `include()` that'll add class and instance properties respectively to a class.

 <span class="csscript"></span>